FrontPage-Freebirds12/Virus.bat/README.md

 # Virus.bat
-A computer Virus run on your own risk
+A computer Virus run it on your own risk